mirowolff/miro-mcp-proxy/README.md

 ## Installation

-1. Generate your access token at [https://miro.design/mcp/token](https://miro.design/mcp/token)
-2. Download the script: [miro-mcp-proxy.txt](https://raw.githubusercontent.com/mirowolff/miro-mcp-proxy/main/miro-mcp-proxy) (Optional: Rename from `.txt` to `.sh` extension)
+1. Download the script: [miro-mcp-proxy.txt](https://raw.githubusercontent.com/mirowolff/miro-mcp-proxy/main/miro-mcp-proxy) (Optional: Rename from `.txt` to `.sh` extension)
-3. Right-click → "Save As..." and save it anywhere on your computer
+   - Right-click → "Save As..." and save it anywhere on your computer

-## Claude Desktop Configuration
+2. Generate your access token at [https://miro.design/mcp/token](https://miro.design/mcp/token)

-Add this to your Claude Desktop config:
+3. Add this configuration to your Claude Desktop config:

 **macOS config path**: `~/Library/Application Support/Claude/claude_desktop_config.json`